Use of the Library

 - Drawings and Archives

 The collection contains over 1.5 million items including original architectural drawings and a variety of archival materials.
-Drawings and Archives materials may be seen by appointment only, Monday-Friday (view hours).
+For more information, please refer to the link above.

 - Art Properties

-The Art Properties Department oversees the Columbia University art collection.
-The collection is comprised of works of art in all media, from all cultures and time periods.
-They encompass a broad range of art forms: paintings, sculpture, watercolors, drawings, prints, photographs, and decorative arts, including ceramics and tapestries.
+The Art Properties Department oversees the Columbia University art collection, comprising works of art in all media from all cultures and time periods.
+They encompass a broad range of art forms; paintings, sculpture, watercolors, drawings, prints, photographs, and decorative arts, including ceramics and tapestries.